yukiar/yukiar.github.io/index.md

 ## Selected Recent Publications
+* T. Zetsu, Y. Arase, and T. Kajiwara.
+Edit-Constrained Decoding for Sentence Simplification, in Proc. of EMNLP 2024 Findings, pp. 7161–7173 (Nov.
+2024).
 * Y. Ogasa, T. Kajiwara, Y. Arase.
 Controllable Paraphrase Generation for Semantic and Lexical Similarities, in Proc. of Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pp. 3927–3942 (May 2024).
 * R. Miyano, T. Kajiwara, Y. Arase.
 Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023), pp. 14653-14661 (Dec.
 2023).
 * Y. Arase, H. Bao, and S. Yokoi.
 Unbalanced Optimal Transport for Unbalanced Word Alignment, in Proc. of the Annual Meeting of the Association for Computational Linguistics (ACL 2023), pp. 3966–3986 (July 2023).